Skip to main content

 A common reason for a shore-trip clinic call is sudden GI illness in 1 or more family members.
 Two patterns:

 • Foodborne (food poisoning) typically hits 2 to 12 hours after a suspect meal, often with intense early vomiting, then diarrhea, and resolves within 12 to 24 hours.
-Common culprits: undercooked shellfish, mayonnaise-based salads that sat out, and shared platters at large gatherings.
+Common culprits: undercooked shellfish, mayonnaise-based salads that were left out, and shared platters at large gatherings.

 • Viral gastroenteritis (norovirus, "stomach bug") builds over a day, comes with body aches and low fever, and lasts 24 to 72 hours.
 Highly contagious among households and tight social groups (think shore houses with multiple families).